pi-star-2025/pi_star/EYE_CANDY.md

 If you are born in New York, it could be New York your whole life even if you move to California.

-You reference this point, waking up each night from dreams each night.
+You reference this point, waking up from dreams each night.

 If the biggest story of your life changes, this point can adapt.